dojo/framework/docs/en/resources/supplemental.md

 ## Transforming Data

-When a widget has been configured with to use `resources` middleware with a different data interface to the template a "transform" descriptor is required.
+When a widget has been configured to use `resources` middleware with a data interface different than the template, a "transform" descriptor is required.
 The `transform` is an object keyed by a key of the `resources` middleware type that maps to a key of the resource template type.

 > MyWidget.ts